-Pictures: Adding pictures will make your space more inviting and give life to your room.
+Photos: Adding photos will make your space more inviting and give life to your room.
 They’ll definitely help you when you’re missing friends and family back at home.

 Organizers: Residence hall rooms may be smaller than what you’re used to, so staying organized is key and will allow your room to feel bigger.
 The more you can store, the more space you will have to hang out or study.

 Floors: A carpet can make your room more inviting and warmer during the winter months.
 Putting a lighter color on the floor will brighten up the space.